Jan20/supermario/README.md

-Runs best under:
-Windows 7 / OS X Mavericks
-Google Chrome
+## Super Mario: WebGL

 Our term project is a platform sidescroller derived from "Mario World" with multiple playable characters and unique stages in the respective worlds.
 Each character progresses through their level populated with enemies taken from their respective world, complete with power ups consisting of projectiles, coins, and more.

-The game can be played by opening "proj.html" from the "Code" folder.
-To ensure proper texture loading in Chrome, make sure to serve the files from a webserver to avoid cross origin security errors.
+Make sure your broswer supports WebGL!

+## Game Info
 Gameplay:
-Kill enemies by jumping on top of them
+Kill enemies by jumping on top of them.
-Collect power ups and coins by jumping into special blocks Reach the end of the stage without dying
+Collect power ups and coins by jumping into special blocks.
+Reach the end of the stage without dying.

 Controls:
-Arrow Keys: Player movement (down arrow not used) and menu selection
+Arrow Keys: Player movement (down arrow not used) and menu selection.
-Spacebar: Fire projectile (once finding the projectile power up)
+Spacebar: Fire projectile (once finding the projectile power up).
-P: Pause the game
+P: Pause the game.

 Physics: The player and the enemies that jump follow parabolic motion in their ascent and descent.
 The player's jump is not exactly parabolic to enhance gameplay as the